coreos/coreos-assembler/README.md

 ```

 To completely rebuild the coreos-assembler container image locally, execute
-`$ podman build .` from the `coreos-assembler` repository.
-You can upload your
+`$ podman build .` or `$ podman build -f Dockerfile.rhel` from the `coreos-assembler` repository.
+If building the RHEL version please note you will need a maipo directory with references to
+proper repositories.

-built image to a registry such as quay.io by doing the following:
+You can upload your built image to a registry such as quay.io by doing the following:

 ```
 $ podman push <image id> quay.io/<account name>/coreos-assembler